Indices For Oral Disease Definitions

 - The plaque index measures the thickness of plaque at the gingival third

-- Russell periodontal index does not measures gingival recession
+- Russell periodontal index does not measure gingival recession